ibm-cloud-docs/monitoring/api/alerting-api.md

 * **ANY**: The alert is triggered when at least one of the monitored entities satisfies the condition.
 * **ALL**: The alert is triggered when all of the monitored entities satisfy the condition.

-### stdDevFactor (number)
-{: #alerting-api-parm-monitor-stdDevFactor}

-Defines when a notification is sent.
-When the metric value is more then X standard deviations from average, the notification is sent.
-{: note}